 Engineering geologists are concerned with the detailed technical analysis of earth material and the risk assessment of geological hazards.
 Their role is to ensure that geological factors affecting engineering works are identified and dealt with.

 They assess the integrity of soil, rock, groundwater and other natural conditions prior to major construction projects.
 They advise on procedures required for such developments and the suitability of appropriate construction materials.

 Engineering geologists are also involved with analysing sites and designs for environmentally sensitive developments, such as landfill sites.
 By monitoring development areas and analysing ground conditions, they ensure that structures can be secure in the short and long term.

-Engineering geology encompasses three key areas: engineering, geotechnical work and site investigation.
-Daily tasks can include:
+Engineering geology encompasses engineering, geotechnical work and site investigation and daily tasks can include:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.